-- Science and Technology Kits, such as a digital microscope, a telescope, simple robotics, and beginner computer programming kits
+- Science and Technology Kits, such as a digital microscope, telescopes, simple robotics, and beginner computer programming kits

-- Recreation and Crafting Tools, such as board games, musical instruments, a sewing machine and a lap loom
+- Crafting Tools, such as a sewing machine and a lap loom

 The Library of Things is not intended to be comprehensive and the library is limited by a finite amount of storage space for these items.
-For a full list of items available, visit the website at carylibrary.org/library-of-things.
+For a full list of items available, visit Cary Library of Things.

-The library’s professional staff will select materials based on the needs of library patrons.
+The library staff will select materials for the Library of Things based on the needs and interests of library patrons.
 The library welcomes input from the community concerning the collection.
 A suggestion for purchase procedure enables users to request that a particular item or subject be purchased by the library.
 All suggestions for purchase are evaluated using the same selections criteria as for other materials and are not automatically added to the collection.
-The Suggest a Thing for Purchase form is available here.
+The Suggest a Thing for Purchase form is available.